 The Common Manual has been updated to reflect the changes to the rehabilitation program that were made in the Higher Education Opportunity Act (HEOA), P.L.
 110-315.
-These changes specify that upon successful rehabilitation of a loan, the guarantor or any other holder that reported the loan as a default must request the consumer reporting agency to which the default was reported remove the record of the default from the borrower's credit history.
+These changes specify that upon successful rehabilitation of a loan, the guarantor and any other holder that reported the loan as a default, must request the consumer reporting agency to which the default was reported remove the record of the default from the borrower's credit history.
 The Manual's glossary has also been update to include the definition of Consumer Reporting Agency.

-A borrower will have his or her credit history updated by the guarantor that held the defaulted loan or any other holder of the loan that previously reported the default status, after the loan is rehabilitated.
+A borrower will have his or her credit history updated by the guarantor who held the defaulted loan and any other holder of the loan that reported a previous default, after the loan is rehabilitated.

-A lender may need to update its procedures to ensure that for any loan for which it previously reported a default status, it updates the borrower's credit history when the rehabilitation is complete.
+A lender that previously reported a defaulted loan may need to update its procedures to ensure that it updates a borrower's credit history when the rehabilitation is complete.

-A guarantor may need to update its procedures to notify any other lender that previously reported a loan as in a default status to update the borrower's credit history when the loan has been rehabilitated.
+A guarantor that reported a defaulted loan will need to update the borrower's credit history when the loan is rehabilitated and may need to update its procedures to notify any other lender that reported a previous default to update the borrower's credit history when the loan has been rehabilitated.